Dana Lyons

 Dana Lyons is an American folk and alternative rock musician, who wrote and performed the 1996 comedic folk song "Cows With Guns".

-Life
+“Cows With Guns” was #1 for the year on Dr. Demento, #2 on the Australian Country charts, #1 in Seattle and spent six months on the Irish Top 40.

+Biography

-His environmentalist song "Our State Is a Dumpsite", became the subject of a proposal in the Washington legislature during the 1980s to be made the official state song.
-He went on to perform music for the environmental group Earth First!.
+Lyons' environmentalist song "Our State Is a Dumpsite", composed and performed with his younger brother Zach Lyons, was proposed in the Washington state legislature in 1986 as the official state song.

+Dana Lyons went on to perform music for the environmental group Earth First!.

 Lyons is the author of the children's book The Tree (2002).
-Jane Goodall penned the foreword and David Danioth provided the illustrations.
-As of 2014, Lyons lived in Bellingham, Washington.
+Jane Goodall wrote the foreword and David Danioth provided the illustrations.

+Early life and education

+Dana Lyons was born in Kingston, New York.
+He is a graduate of Swarthmore College.
+Lyons lives in Bellingham, Washington.